arglinguist/google-homepage/README.md

     Styling approaches with CSS:
         -border smoothing (radius)
         -glow effects on hover
-        -inclusion of images in search bar <div> for customized/softer apperance -div background images that change on hover
+        -inclusion of images in search bar 'div' for customized/softer apperance -div background images that change on hover